Argyle Company To Play Big Role At Trump Inauguration

 He said they’ve been working on this six-figure contract for about two years now, and they are finally ready.

-The trucks roll out of GoVision’s warehouse en route to Washington, D.C. on Friday morning.
+The trucks rolled out of GoVision’s warehouse en route to Washington, D.C. last Friday.

 (©2017 CBS Local Media, a division of CBS Radio Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)